trainerbill/hapi-middleman-paypal-intacct/README.md

 # paypal-integrations-intacct
 Hapi module to integrate between Intacct and PayPal.
-This package is meant to be installed with the [generator application](https://github.com/trainerbill/generator-hapi-middleman) but can be installed manually as well.
+This package is meant to be installed with the [paypal integrations generator application](https://github.com/trainerbill/generator-paypal-integrations) but can be installed manually as well.

 # Environment Variables
 Environment variables control the configuration of this plugin.